Eligibility

 Application requirements:

-- Completed Enhanced Skills Application Form for IMG Applicants, which includes:
+1. Completed Enhanced Skills Application Form, which includes:

-- 2 Letters of Personal Reference in support of the requested training (should be emailed directly to the Enhanced Skills Program office from the referee)
+4. 3 Letters of Personal Reference in support of the requested training (should emailed directly to the Enhanced Skills Coordinator from the referee).
+If a letter of community support is included, it can be considered as one of the 3 letters of reference.

-- Letter of Community Support (from hospital Chief of Staff, Chair of the CHC etc.) clearly identifying the community need and confirming the willingness of the community to utilize the skills of the physician once acquired (should be emailed directly to the Enhanced Skills Program office from the referee)
+5. Letter of Community Support (from hospital Chief of Staff, Chair of the CHC etc.) identifying the need and confirming the willingness of the community to utilize the skills of the physician once acquired.
+This letter is helpful but not absolutely required.

 Please have all supporting letters sent via email to Lindsay Gowland, Enhanced Skills Coordinator.